Successful completion of the IPSC “Black Badge” Course is a mandatory prerequisite for ALL new IPSC shooters.

 The IPSC Black Badge Course is a two day course combining written exams, classroom lectures followed by dry and live firing exercises.
 The course is designed to teach the new IPSC shooter how to SAFELY draw a loaded firearm from a holster, reload on the move, proper IPSC range commands and much, much more.
 Ostensively, the course is about SAFE gun handling in the dynamic, fast paced IPSC match environment.

-Once a new shooter has successfully completed the Black Badge Course he will be allowed to join IPSC Alberta and compete in sanctioned IPSC matches.
+Once a new shooter has successfully completed the Black Badge Course they will be allowed to join IPSC Alberta and compete in sanctioned IPSC matches/qualifiers.

 This two day course is a comprehensive course which covers the history, rules, techniques and the practical application of those fundamentals in order for you to participate in IPSC competitions and to safely complete IPSC courses of fire.

 With Safety ALWAYS being the primary focus of the Black Badge course (and the sport of IPSC), you will learn how to safely:

 The Black Badge Course can sometimes (depending on the instructor) culminate in a small “mini match”.
 Typically a handful of experienced IPSC shooters from the local area will attend this 3-4 stage “mini match” scheduled for the afternoon of the last day of the course.
 Your course instructor will run the “mini match” just like a regular IPSC match so that you will become familiar with how a match is conducted (only on a smaller scale), and what you should do.
 The experienced shooters will be your examples to follow, and they will also assist, coach and mentor you through the mini-match.
 The objectives of the mini match are to apply what you just learned on the course, continue to learn and to have fun SAFELY.